Are you considering RingCentral as a phone solution but weighing your options? Or are you a current RingCentral customer and ready to move on?

 - Call log reports

-- Desktop app for voice, SMS, video calls
+- Desktop app for voice, SMS, and video calls

 However, Nextiva’s base plan falls short as a complete business phone alternative:

-- SMS is limited to 100 messages per user per month in the base plan.
+- SMS is limited to 100 messages per user per month on the base plan.
 Unlimited messaging is only available in Nextiva’s most expensive tier.

 - Essential business phone features like call recording and toll-free calling require upgrades.

-- Third-party integrations aren’t included in any of Nextiva’s plans — they’re only available as add-ons.
+- Third-party integrations aren’t included on any of Nextiva’s plans — they’re only available as add-ons.

 If you’re looking for a basic social media monitoring and communications platform, Nextiva is a solid option.
 But if you’re looking for a solution to manage all your business communications efficiently as you grow, you probably need to look elsewhere.